 Zod Guide

-Learn how to add schema validation to collections using Zod in renoun.
+Learn how to add schema validation to your file system using Zod in renoun.

 import { z } from 'zod'